 The LCB only accepts regulatory petitions for drafting between July 1 of an odd-numbered year and June 30 of the succeeding even-numbered year.
-Outside of this time period the LCB is focused on the legislative session and does not draft regulations.
+Outside of this time period the LCB is focused on the legislative session and will not review or draft regulations.